COGSLLC/civicjournal-time/TESTING.md

 Verify that if no pending entries exist, retry_next_pending returns Ok(-1).
 Other methods:
-leaf_exists(leaf_hash): test that it returns true if the hash is in pending or committed, otherwise false. list_pending(max): test it returns up to max hashes of status Pending.
+leaf_exists(leaf_hash): test that it returns true if the hash is in pending or committed, otherwise false. list_pending(max): test it returns up to max hashes of status Pending.-->
 2. Integration Tests
 TimeHierarchy + Storage Integration: use a shared test config with MemoryStorage or a temp FileStorage to simulate actual journal usage:
 Append a series of leaves (via async API or directly via TimeHierarchyManager) and then use the query engine (Journal::get_delta_report, etc.) to fetch reports.
 Verify consistency of data across components.